 The Flagler Museum Trustees encourage visitors to take photographs for their personal use while they are at Whitehall.
-However, flash photography and the use of tripods are not allowed.
+However, flash photography and the use of tripods, or any camera support devices, are not allowed.
 Commercial photography or filming (i.e. fashion, television, commercials and stock photography) is not normally permitted.
 However, editorial photography or filming may be permitted with the express written permission of the Executive Director.

 Photography for publication requires a permit.
 Due to staff limitations, permits will only be issued with advance written notice and all such activities will be scheduled during normal working hours (10 a.m. to 5 p.m., Tuesday thru Friday, except holidays.)
 The applicant will be expected to bear the costs of additional staff time involved in such projects.
+Stock photography and video footage are available.
 To request stock photographs or permission to photograph for publication, please contact:

-Public Affairs Department

-The Henry Morrison Flagler Museum

-One Whitehall Way

-Palm Beach, Florida 33480
+Public Affairs Department Flagler Museum One Whitehall Way Palm Beach, Florida 33480 publicaffairsdepartment@flaglermuseum.us www.FlaglerMuseum.us

-publicaffairsdepartment@flaglermuseum.us

-Whitehall's French Renaissance Dining Room.
-Image ©Flagler Museum
+Whitehall's Dining Room.
+Image © Flagler Museum

-A photographer captures the Music Room ceiling ©Flagler Museum
+A photographer captures the Music Room ceiling.

+© Flagler Museum

-A cable television show host interviews Museum Executive Director, John Blades. ©Flagler Museum
+A cable television show host interviews Museum Executive Director Emeritus, John Blades. © Flagler Museum

-Visitors can climb aboard Henry Flagler's private railcar in the new Flagler Kenan Pavilion.
-Image ©Flagler Museum
+Visitors can climb aboard Henry Flagler's private railcar in the Flagler Kenan Pavilion.
+Image © Flagler Museum